Silonugget/redm-truck/README.md

 ## Important
 - To prevent visibility de-sync between players - Player is teleported to Mexico then placed back if they leave truck and re-enter driver seat
 - To prevent visibility de-sync for vehicle - The entire vehicle/horse becomes visible if vehicle touches water
-- To prevent visibility de-sync for vehicle - it will explode if someone other than the player tries to sit in their drivers seat
+- To prevent visibility de-sync for vehicle - Truck will explode if someone other than the player tries to sit in their drivers seat
+- Front and rear lights will display only at night when the engine is on
+- Light and exhaust smoke visibiliy is not yet synchronized between other players however functional for the player that spawns the truck

 ## Installation